Collegiate Summer Training FAQ

 - Contributing on Special-Project Teams

 Ideal candidates for this summer’s limited spots will be athletes in the later part of their college career, who are thinking seriously about post-collegiate ski racing, and demonstrate high motivation and competitiveness.
 FAQs follow, or apply here.
-Applications will be accepted until end of day March 31, with decisions starting mid-April.
+Applications will be accepted until end of day April 12, with decisions starting late-April.

 Who will be the coach?

 Pepa M, Director of Competitive Skiing and GRP Nordic Head Coach

 What types of skiing experiences must I have?

 Athletes must compete at an elite level at the collegiate and national level.
 Athletes will be expected to keep up with all current GRP ski team members in training.